Health Checks

 When you authenticate with an observability tool for the first time, Gremlin saves the authentication details.
 This way, you can reuse the same authentication details instead of having to redefine them for every new health check you create.
 These authentication details are also available to other members of your Gremlin team.

-You can view and edit all saved authentication details by clicking on Health Checks in the left-hand nav menu and then clicking Authentication, or simply visit app.gremlin.com/health-checks/authentication.
+You can view and edit all saved authentication details by first navigating to the Health Checks list, then clicking the Authentication tab.

 Creating Health Checks

-To create a new Health Check, click the + Health Check button in the top-right corner of the page.
+To create a new Health Check, click on Configurations in the left-hand navigation menu, then click Health Checks.
+From here, click the+ Health Check button in the top-right corner of the page.

 Intelligent Health Checks

 Under certain conditions, Gremlin can automatically create Health Checks for you.
-If this is the case, a checkbox will appear with the option to "Use Intelligent Health Checks for this service."
+In this case, you would need to enable Intelligent Health Checks by first navigating to a service, selecting Settings, selecting Health Checks, then clicking the checkbox next to "Use Intelligent Health Checks for this service."
 Click the checkbox, and Gremlin will generate a set of Health Checks for your service.
 These can be used instead of—or in tandem with—regular Health Checks.
 However, they can't be used in Scenarios.

 For AWS users, you'll first need to specify which Elastic Load Balancer (ELB) is mapped to this service.
 The Intelligent Health Checks will query CloudWatch for metrics based on the ELB, so mapping the correct ELB is critical for accurate test results.